carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 > ## Exercise  Running a test pipeline
 >  Run the nf-core/hlatyping pipeline release 1.2.0  with the provided test data using the profile test and conda.
+>  Add the parameter `--max_memory 3G`.
 >  ~~~
 >  $ nextflow run nf-core/hlatyping -r 1.2.0 -profile test,conda  --max_memory 3G
 >  ~~~
+> The pipeline does next-generation sequencing-based Human Leukozyte Antigen (HLA) typing as should run quickly.
 > > ## Solution
 > >
 > > ~~~